Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 What is the relevant authority?

-In Austria, concentrations must be notified to the FCA and the so-called ‘official parties’, namely the FCA and the federal cartel prosecutor (FCP).
+In Austria, concentrations must be notified to the FCA, which also has to forward the notification to the second so-called ‘official party’, namely the federal cartel prosecutor (FCP).
 The FCA is an independent body that administratively belongs to the Ministry of Economics, while the FCP reports to the federal minister of justice.

 The FCA and the FCP assess notifications in Phase I of the proceedings.
 Should a notification raise competition concerns, they can apply to the Cartel Court to open Phase II proceedings.
-Cartel Court decisions may be appealed before the Supreme Cartel Court.
+Cartel Court decisions may be appealed before the Supreme Court in its function as the last-instance Cartel Court of Appeals.

 Finally, the Competition Commission is an advisory body that may give non-binding recommendations to the FCA as to whether to apply for an in-depth investigation of a notified merger.